pcolladosoto/pcolladosoto.github.io/README.md

 # My personal site
+Hi!
+Welcome to the inside of my personal website: it's not that bad is it?
+It's just a bit of MarkDown assembled with Hugo!

+The site's deployment has been automated and is taken care of by a GitHub Action that's been lifted verbatim from Hugo's doc.
+That basically means nothing needs to be done ofr pushing changes aside from following the usual git workflow.

+## Checking changes locally
+However, we'd rather spot errors and/or typos before pushing changes: that's where Hugo comes to the rescue!
+We can just run the following to serve a fresh copy (refreshed with every file change actually) with a local HTTP server:

+    $ hugo server

+We can also check building works as expected even though having `hugo server` work is more than enough proof...

+    $ hugo build

+These two commands allow us to push stuff we know looks good!

 ## Hook installation
 We've written a hook to make sure the site is built whenever a commit is made.